Standard and Process

 - using actively supported code where the vendor or open source community continues to identify and remediate security vulnerabilities;

-- implementing the security controls and functionality;
+- implementing security controls and functionality;

-- using industry standard secure coding procedures;
+- using industry-standard secure coding procedures;

 - maintaining segregation from the production environment.